 | YouTube thumbnail | 1280 × 720 px |

 That’s six exports per image.
-Post three times a week across platforms and you’re doing 20+ exports — before writing a word of copy.
-Tools that compress this to one action matter enormously.
+Post three times a week across two platforms and you’re staring down 36+ exports before you’ve written a single word of copy.
+Tools that compress this to one step matter enormously.

-- Canva — Thousands of correctly-sized social templates.
-The free tier is genuinely usable. canva.com
+- Canva (canva.com): thousands of correctly-sized social templates.
+The free tier is genuinely usable for most solopreneurs.

-- Deep Sea Fauna Social Batch Exporter — Already have your graphic and just need it resized fast?
+- Deep Sea Fauna Social Batch Exporter: already have your graphic and just need it resized fast?
 Upload your image, pick a platform preset, add text overlays with your own branding, and download individual PNGs or a full ZIP.
-Runs entirely in your browser — nothing is uploaded to any server, no account needed.
+Runs entirely in your browser: nothing uploaded to any server, no account needed.
 The whole process takes under two minutes.
 Try the Social Batch Exporter →

-- Adobe Express Premium (~$10/month) — Best value if you’re already in the Creative Cloud ecosystem.
+- Adobe Express Premium (~$10/month): best value if you’re already paying for Creative Cloud.

 Analytics

-- Native insights (free) — Instagram, Facebook, LinkedIn, and Pinterest all have built-in analytics.
+- Native insights: Instagram, Facebook, LinkedIn, and Pinterest all have built-in analytics.
 Check them monthly, not obsessively.

-- Metricool free — Combines multiple platforms into one dashboard if you want a cross-platform view without switching tabs.
+- Metricool free: combines multiple platforms into one dashboard if you want a cross-platform view without switching between apps.

-- Google Analytics 4 (free) — Tells you which social platforms are actually driving traffic to your website.
-Often more useful than engagement metrics.
+- Google Analytics 4: tells you which social channels are driving real website traffic.
+Often more useful than any engagement metric.

 - Scheduling: Buffer free or Meta Business Suite